Azure/iot-operations-sdks/doc/deploy.md

 ### .NET

-Refer to [Containerize a .NET app](https://learn.microsoft.com/dotnet/core/docker/build-container) for details on building a creating a container from a .NET 8 project.
+Refer to [Containerize a .NET app](https://learn.microsoft.com/dotnet/core/docker/build-container) for details on building and creating a container from a .NET 8 project.

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/sdk:8.0 AS build